med7at69/IEC104-RTU-Simulator/readme.txt

 iec104rs.csv: ini file in comma separated values.
 Must be in the same folder of iec104rs.py iodata.csv: IOA data files in comma separated values.
 Must be in "data" folder.

-Command arguments:
+Program arguments:
-# -h or --help					help message
+ -h or --help				display help message.
-# -i or --ini					init file
+ -i or --ini				specify init file name.
-# -t or --ntp_update_every_sec			NTP update interval
+ -t or --ntp_update_every_sec		NTP update interval (seconds).
-# -s or --ntp_server				NTP server
+ -s or --ntp_server			NTP server (may repeated for multiple servers).

 When the iec104rs.py program starts it will:
 1- Read the command arguments.